artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 - Human Resources: this report helped them gauge employee sentimment about a variety of subjects including employee benefits, compensation, career advancement and relationships with managers.
 - Employee recruitment teams: the analysis helped them direct their interview questions
-- Team Finance: the analyis helped them allocate funds to different segments of our commpany to address employee retention.
+- Team Finance: the analyis helped them allocate funds to different segments of our company to address employee retention.